 Staff also went to the place where Nushmua’s puppies had been taken to offer them a home with us.
 It was a heartbreaking decision for the woman who was caring for them, since she had become extremely attached.
 She finally agreed it was best for two of them, Leia and Quinn, to come to Wild Spirit, and eventually, another female, Lyca, would come to join us as well.
 The long trip home went well and all the rescues arrived safely.
 It’s possible that the moment they arrived at the sanctuary was the first time the adults had felt soil beneath their feet, and understandably, it took them a while to fully grasp how transformed their lives were.
 They were nervous and confused but seemed relieved to be free from the shelter and their previous abuse.

-The amount of time, money and tireless fighting that went into the rescue of all these animals is unfortunately very typical of this work.
+Tragically, Mitzi had suffered too much and died several days after being released into her new habitat.
+Shomo was very nervous and underweight for several weeks but finally began to settle and grow stronger with consistent, healthy meals.
+Her name was changed to Mystique to give her a truly fresh start.
+Kabbalah adjusted much faster to life at Wild Spirit and his three puppies, Leia, Lyca, and Quinn, very quickly began to thrive as well.
+The amount of time, money, and tireless fighting that went into this rescue is unfortunately very typical of this work.
 It is exhausting and can often seem hopeless, but when efforts pay off, the rewards are endless, especially for the animals in question.
 We are so grateful to Ms. Brooks, Ms. Krupa, Maureen Delaney of Delaney’s Dog, Veterinary Angels Medical Center, and everyone else who never gave up and donated their time and money to save the lives of these deserving rescues!